 The VEP installer will install and set up the correct cache and FASTA file for your assembly of interest.
 If using the --AUTO functionality to install without prompts, remember to add the assembly version required using e.g. "--ASSEMBLY GRCh37".
 It is also possible to have concurrent installations of caches from both assemblies; just use the --assembly to select the correct one when you run VEP.

 Once you have installed the relevant cache and FASTA file, you are then able to use VEP as normal.
-For those using GRCh37 and requiring database access in addition to the cache (for example, to look up variant identifiers using --format id, see cache limitations), the script will warn you that you must change the database port in order to connect to the correct database:
+If you are using GRCh37 and require database access in addition to the cache (for example, to look up variant identifiers using --format id, see cache limitations), you will be warned you that you must change the database port in order to connect to the correct database:

 ERROR: Cache assembly version (GRCh37) and database or selected assembly version (GRCh38) do not match If using human GRCh37 add "--port 3337" to use the GRCh37 database, or --offline to avoid database connection entirely

-For users looking to move their data between assemblies, Ensembl provides an assembly converter tool - if you've downloaded VEP, then you have it already!
-The script is found in the ensembl-tools/scripts/assembly_converter folder.
+If you have data you wish to map to a new assembly, you can use the Ensembl assembly converter tool - if you've downloaded VEP, then you have it already!
+The tool is found in the ensembl-tools/scripts/assembly_converter folder.
 There is also an online version of the tool available.
 Both UCSC (liftOver) and NCBI (Remap) also provide tools for converting data between assemblies.

 By default VEP is configured to provide annotation on every genomic feature that each input variant overlaps.
 This means that if a variant overlaps a gene with multiple alternate splicing variants (transcripts), then a block of annotation for each of these transcripts is reported in the output.
 In the default VEP output format each of these blocks is written on a single line of output; in VCF output format the blocks are separated by commas in the INFO field.

 A number of options are provided to reduce the amount of output produced if this depth of annotation is not required.